flexi-framework/flexi/doc/userguide/tutorials/05_taylorGreenVortex/tgv.md

 #### Part II: Overintegration
-We no use overintegration by changing the respective settings in the parameter_flexi.ini file as described above.
+We now use overintegration by changing the respective settings in the parameter_flexi.ini file as described above.
 You can try and use any of the modes 1 or 3.
 You can compare your result to the plot below.
 ![](tutorials/05_taylorGreenVortex/les_dealiasing.png)

 #### Part III: Explicit LES model

 To see the effect of adding explicit eddy viscosity we activate the LES model (Smagorinsky) as described above.
-To obtain the reference result of the following plot set CS=0.1.
+To obtain the reference result of the following plot set $CS=0.1$.
 Feel free to play around with the constant, have fun!
 ![](tutorials/05_taylorGreenVortex/les_smago_oi.png)